-The Principal will seek information about the incident and will request that the information is not immediately made public.
-The Principal or delegate will urgently deal with an emergency matter then call a meeting with the Critical Incident Team As soon as possible, the Principal will liaise with relevant staff to prepare a communication plan.
-Response and ongoing strategies including individual roles and responsibilities developed Where relevant, check that homestay arrangements are still suitable Liaison with the parents/guardians, police, doctors, hospital staff and other relevant professionals carried out The VRQA notified by phone, email and via PRISMs The Departments of Education and Immigration notified via PRISMs Legal assistance arranged if required Follow-up letters to family sent Incident report for Ozford records prepared and placed on student file and critical incident file Next of kin (parents/guardian) contacted and support provided to family and friends Arrangements made for visits from family and friends, e.g. accommodation, travel, crisis support and referral to appropriate services
+The Academic Director will seek information about the incident and will request that the information is not immediately made public.
+The Academic Director or delegate will urgently deal with an emergency matter then call a meeting with the Critical Incident Team: comm As soon as possible, the Academic Director will liaise with relevant staff to prepare a unication plan. □ develo Response and ongoing strategies including individual roles and responsibilities ped Liaison with police, doctors, hospital staff and other relevant professionals carried out Department of Education and Training/Department of Home Affairs notified Legal assistance arranged if required Follow-up letters to family sent □ incider Incident report for Ozford records prepared and placed on student file and critical nt file Next of kin (parents/guardian) contacted and support provided to family and friends Arrangements made for visits from family and friends, e.g. accommodation, travel, crisis support and referral to appropriate services